Commitment to Supply Chain Diversity

 Lam is committed to conducting ethical supply chain management and business operations,and we require our suppliers to conduct their operations in a manner that complies with our Supplier Code of Conduct.

-- Requests a written certification from major direct product suppliers that the materials incorporated into its products comply with applicable laws and regulations, including laws regarding slavery and human trafficking of the country or countries in which they are doing business
+- Certification: We request a written certification from major direct product suppliers that the materials incorporated into their products comply with applicable laws and regulations, including laws regarding slavery and human trafficking of the country or countries in which they are doing business.

-Lam direct product suppliers, employees, and contractors who fail to comply with Lam’s expectations are subject to corrective action up to and including termination.
+- Internal Accountability: Lam direct product suppliers, employees, and contractors who fail to comply with Lam’s policies are subject to corrective action up to and including termination.